Let Your Garden Grow

 Between constant "special" sales, "buy one get one" offers, and "just in case" worries, it's very easy to buy much more than we want or need.
 I find that two strategies help:

-• Be realistic about what you will actually use.
+• Be realistic about what you'll actually use.
 Having an extra 4-pack of toilet paper is prudent, but a hoard of 50 rolls might indicate paranoia and fear.

 • Choose quality over quantity.
 Better to have one premium lipstick in the perfect color than a 40-piece "lip palette" that will mostly go to waste.